Login Support Contact Us Global

 As landlords and property managers, you must also keep track of the status of your supplier’s insurance so non-compliant contractors do not enter your property, potentially voided your property insurance and causing leasing problems.

 With Re-Leased, however, all landlords need to do enter their insurance policy details once and then never have to worry about it again because Re-Leased will automatically notify you whenever your attention is required to renew a policy or confirm a payment, ensuring that no landlord ever goes without cover.
+We cover this along with a suite of tools around operations of maintenance.

 What’s more, all vital insurance policy information is securely stored and easy to find in the cloud.
 Should the landlord need to make a claim, Re-Leased has everything perfectly in place to prepare for the process.